dhillon24/SDCND-Behavioral-Cloning/readme.md

 In this project, we will use  convolutional neural networks to clone driving behavior.
 We will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

-A simulator is used  a car around a track for data collection.
+A simulator is used to drive a car around a track for data collection.
 We'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

 The Project